nodeSolidServer/node-solid-server/README.md

 Linked Data Platform server based on [rdflib.js](https://github.com/linkeddata/rdflib.js) and [node.js](https://nodejs.org/).
 This is all you need to run distributed linked data apps on top of the file system.

+You can run ldnode as a command-line tool or as a library

 ## Features

 - [x] GET, PUT, POST and PATCH support